Andrea/andrea.github.io/_posts/2025-08-21-reading-list.markdown

 ### [Operational and Denotational Strategies](https://noelwelsh.com/posts/operational-denotational-understanding/) by  Noel Welsh.

 Noel is deliberate when it comes to semantics, and this post really shows it.
-In this post Noel explores operational and denotational approaches to understanding and exploring programming language concepts.Noel Welsh explores two complementary approaches to understanding and explaining programming concepts: operational and denotational explanations.
+In this post Noel explores operational and denotational approaches to understanding and exploring programming language concepts.
 Operational explanations describe how a program executes step-by-step (like walking through function parameter substitution), while denotational explanations focus on what features mean to programmers at a higher conceptual level (like describing functions as ways to generalize expressions with changeable parts).
 He demonstrates this with examples ranging from basic functions to advanced concepts like type classes, showing how both types of explanations say the same thing but at different levels of abstraction.
-Might help both in teaching others, and in self-assessment of one's own understanding.
+Might help both when teaching others, and in self-assessment of one's own understanding.

 ### [All posts by John Cutler](https://publish.obsidian.md/cutlefish/Welcome).